This document is being moved!

-The Cisco Nexus B22 Fabric Extender for IBM® Flex System™ is designed to simplify data center server access architecture and operations.
+The Cisco Nexus B22 Fabric Extender for Flex System™ is designed to simplify data center server access architecture and operations.
 Clients looking for Cisco connectivity inside the Flex System chassis can now leverage the new B22 Fabric Extender module to reduce management and offer easy connectivity to existing Nexus infrastructure.
 The B22 Fabric Extender eliminates the need to configure each networking device or individual ports, therefore reducing the number of management points.
-This IBM Redbooks® Product Guide explains how it provides a low latency, loop-free interface that does not rely upon Spanning Tree Protocols, therefore removing one of the greatest deployment and management complexities of a traditional switch.
+It provides a low latency, loop-free interface that does not rely upon Spanning Tree Protocols, therefore removing one of the greatest deployment and management complexities of a traditional switch.

 Table of contents

 Figure 1.
-Cisco Nexus B22 Fabric Extender for IBM Flex System
+Cisco Nexus B22 Fabric Extender for Flex System

 Did you know?